For world, Trump-Kim summit raises cautious hope for peace | New Country 923

-Trump became the first sitting American president to meet a North Korean leader Tuesday when the two shook hands firmly before sitting down to talk at a resort hotel in Singapore.
+Trump became the first sitting American president to meet a North Korean leader when the two shook hands and sat down to talk at a resort hotel in Singapore.

-Many across Asia and around the world have welcomed a flurry of diplomacy in recent months between the two adversaries, following a year of mounting tension and threats.
+Around Asia and the world, many have welcomed a flurry of diplomacy between the two adversaries in recent months, after a year of mounting tension and threats.
 Hopes for peace on the long-divided Korean Peninsula, however, remain tempered by the many failed attempts in the past.

 The leaders of South Korea, Japan and Malaysia were among those wishing for a successful summit.